When we think of Hong Kong, the images that come to mind are skyscrapers, people, and air pollution.

 This Hong Kong travel guide will help you plan your next vacation.

 If Hong Kong is your first stop make sure to check out our detailed article on Where to Stay in Hong Kong!

 - Hong Kong power voltage is 220 V 50 Hz; Power sockets G.

 - Skip the taxi ride from the airport.
-The airport express station is right at the airport and the train stops half way to the city centre and then in the Kowloon and Central areas.
-The trip is around 25 minutes and costs around 90 HKD.
+You can book The airport express for $8USD in advance on Get Your guide or the station is right at the airport and the train stops halfway to the city center and then in the Kowloon and Central areas.
+The trip is around 25 minutes.

 - Invest in an Octopus card – an extremely versatile stored-value electronic card that can be used for most public transport, as well as purchases in convenience stores, fast food shops, supermarkets, cake shops, vending machines and more.

 - Use your Octopus card to take a ferry to Macau, the Las Vegas of Asia, to explore, wager a little bit of money and take in a show, like The House of Dancing Water or Taboo.

 - Get OUT of the city – visit the Tian Tan Buddha, take the cable car to Ngong Ping or visit the Tai O Village, there is so much more to Hong Kong than the downtown core.